planck-repl/planck/site/src/performance.md

 In short, enabling it can lead to performance benefits, being more amenable to inlining, _etc._, but usually you want to leave it turned off during dev.

+#### :fn-invoke-direct

+Even with `:static-fns` enabled, unknown higher-order functions will be called using the `call` construct described above.
+You can additionally pass the `-f` or `-​-​fn-invoke-direct` command-line flag to enable the `:fn-invoke-direct` ClojureScript compiler option, which causes such functions to instead be called directly.

+An illustrative example is the code emitted for `(defn f [g x] (g x))`.
+With `:static-fns` disabled, `g.call(null,x)` is emitted for the function body.
+With `:static-fns` enabled, the emitted code will test determining if `g` is associated with a single-arity static dispatch implementation, and if so, call it, otherwise falling back to `g.call(null,x)`.
+But, with `:fn-invoke-direct`, the fallback branch will instead involve a direct call `g(x)`.

 ### Closure Optimizations